Skip to main content

 The FDA notes that co-primary endpoints may be used for this condition, namely: clinical remission (defined by a PCDAI score of 10 or less) and endoscopic remission.
 The FDA notes that for some drugs, it may not be possible to achieve complete remission by the end of the study.
 In these cases, it may be permissible to use endoscopic response as a primary endpoint and endoscopic remission as a secondary endpoint.

-The FDA noted the importance of including analysis of a composite endpoint, namely determining how many subjects attain both clinical and endoscopic remission by the end of 52 weeks.
+The FDA noted the importance of including analysis of a composite endpoint, namely determining how many participants attain both clinical and endoscopic remission by the end of 52 weeks.

 Statistical Considerations for UC and CD Studies